ARCNET: ARCnet Plus and decline

 ARCNET was eventually standardized as ANSI ARCNET 878.1.
 It appears this was when the name changed from ARCnet to ARCNET.
 Other companies entered the market, notably Standard Microsystems who produced systems based on a single VLSI chip, originally developed as custom LSI for Datapoint, but later made available by Standard Microsystems to other customers.
-Datapoint eventually found itself in financial trouble and eventually moved into video conferencing and (later) custom programming in the embedded market.
+Datapoint eventually found itself in financial trouble and moved into video conferencing then and later to custom programming in the embedded market.

-Even though ARCNET is now rarely used for new general networks, the diminishing installed base still requires support - and it retains a niche in industrial control.
+Even though ARCNET is now rarely used for new general networks, the diminishing installed base still requires support and it retains a niche in industrial control.

 Description

 Original ARCNET used RG-62/U coaxial cable of 93 Ω impedance and either passive or active hubs in a star-wired bus topology.
 At the time of its greatest popularity, this was a significant advantage of ARCNET over Ethernet.
-A star-wired bus was much easier to build and expand (and was more readily maintainable) than the clumsy linear bus Ethernet of the time.
+A star-wired bus was much easier to build, expand and maintain than the clumsy linear bus Ethernet of the time.
 The "interconnected stars" cabling topology made it easy to add and remove nodes without taking down the whole network, and much easier to diagnose and isolate failures within a complex LAN.

 Another significant advantage ARCNET had over Ethernet was cable distance.
 ARCNET coax cable runs could extend 2000 ft between active hubs or between an active hub and an end node, while the RG-58 (50Ω) 'thin' Ethernet most widely used at that time was limited to a maximum run of 185 m from end to end.

 ARCNET had the disadvantage of requiring either an active or passive hub between nodes if there were more than two nodes in the network, while thin Ethernet allowed nodes to be spaced anywhere along the linear coax cable.
 However, ARCNET passive hubs were very inexpensive, being composed of a simple, small, unpowered box with four ports, wired together with nothing more than four discrete resistors, so the disadvantage was not significant.
-This disadvantage can also be seen as an advantage, often the cost of a 4 port ARCNET passive hub was less than cost of the 4 BNC Tee connectors and 2 terminators that thin Ethernet requires to connect 4 computers, and unlike BNC Tee connectors that could sometimes be hard to obtain in the early days of Ethernet, an ARCNET passive hub could be easily manufactured in the field with 9 readily available parts (4 connectors, 4 resistors and a box to put them in).
+This disadvantage can also be seen as an advantage: often the cost of a 4 port ARCNET passive hub was less than the 4 BNC Tee connectors and 2 terminators that thin Ethernet requires to connect 4 computers.
+Unlike BNC Tee connectors that could sometimes be hard to obtain in the early days of Ethernet, an ARCNET passive hub could be easily manufactured in the field with 9 readily available parts: 4 connectors, 4 resistors and a box to put them in.

 Passive hubs limited the distance between a node and an active hub to 100 ft.
 A passive hub could not be connected directly to another passive hub.
 Unused ports on both types of hubs had to be terminated with a special connector.
-This special connector, called a terminator, is nothing more than a BNC connector with a 93 ohm resistor in it.
-Thin Ethernet also requires nearly identical terminators at the 2 terminal ends, the only difference being Ethernet uses a 50 ohm resistor.
+This special connector, called a terminator, is just a BNC connector with a 93 ohm resistor in it.
+Thin Ethernet also requires nearly identical terminators at the two terminal ends, the only difference being Ethernet uses a 50 ohm resistor.